MFG 185 - Refrigerator VESTFROST - Free user manual and instructions

 Automatic defrosting

-The appliance is defrosted automatically.
-Defrost water runs through a pipe and is collected in a tray above the compressor where the heat generated by the compressor causes it to evaporate.
+The appliance defrosts automatically.
+Defrost water drains through a pipe and collects in a tray above the compressor, where the heat generated by the compressor causes it to evaporate.

 Cleaning

-Switch off the appliance by pressing the on/off button before cleaning it inside.
+Turn off the appliance by pressing the on/off button before cleaning the interior.

 The cabinet is best cleaned using warm water (max.
 65°C) with a little mild detergent.
 Never use cleaning agents that scour.
 Use a soft cloth.
 Rinse with clean water and dry thoroughly.
 It is important to prevent water from entering the control panel.